Worthwhile Talent

 -

-Produces pop-up Pantries in the case of fire, natural disaster or organizational/governmental failure.
+Produces pop-up food pantries in the case of fire, natural disaster or organizational/governmental failure.

 -

-Represents the people who make up the Pantry community, publicly advocates for them in local policy decision-making, and connects them to opportunties for civic engagement.
+Represents the people who make up Talent's pantry community, publicly advocates for them in local policy decision-making, and connects them to opportunties for civic engagement.